lucarin91/ISS-project/REPORT.md

 ```
 this two test give the correct result of the bible verse, but unfortunately the we use service with different translation of the Bible so the meaning is the same, but the audio version of the verse is slightly different of the text and the braille version.

-Instead to simulate the `reply_fault` error the folluwing input is used, actually any input with a wrong bible book, chapter or verse can do the same:
+Instead to simulate the `reply_fault` error the following input is used, actually any input with a wrong bible book, chapter or verse can do the same:
 ```
 <bib:getVerse>
   <book>test</book>